iamdtang/skaterdav85.github.io/_posts/2018-02-25-react-patterns-in-ember-render-props.md

 {% raw %}{{yield (hash x=event.clientX y=event.clientY)}}{% endraw %}
 ```

 We can `yield` state from within the `mouse-event` component back to the scope that invoked the component as a [block parameter](https://guides.emberjs.com/v3.0.0/components/block-params/) called `mouse`.
+This ultimately lets the consumer of the component control what to render.